-- F.3E.
-Off-road Vehicle Use.
-Uses within this Subsection shall include but not be limited to go-cart, motocross, all-terrain vehicle, and miniature auto tracks for recreational purposes.
-The following standards shall apply: - 1.- a.-Residential Zones.
-The recreational use of off-road vehicles that are owned and operated by the residents of said property only, is permittedallowed for on siteon-site use subject to the following provisions: - a.
-(1).Lot size five acre minimum; - b.Compliance with all applicable development standards under this Title to include, but not be limited to: - $(\underline{1}\underline{1})$ Noise and outdoor lighting standards; - (22) Issuance of grading and encroachment permits where applicable; - (33) County erosion, dust control, and air quality standards; and - (44) Equipment requirements under Paragraph 2. - 2.- b-Non-residential Zones.
-Where permitted in the use matrices for the zones, any public off-road vehicle (OHV) recreation area shall require all vehicles using the site to be equipped, at a minimum, with the following: - a.(1).
+- Minimum lot size 20 acres. - F. 3E.
+Off -highway or Off-road Vehicle Usearea.
+Uses within this Subsection shall include but not be limited to go-cart, motocross, all-terrain vehicle, snowmobile, and miniature auto tracks for recreational purposes.
+The following standards shall apply: - 1.- a.
+Residential Zones.
+Where allowed in the use matrices for the zones, Tthe noncommercial on-site use of recreational use of off-road vehicles that are owned and operated by the residents of said property only, is permittedallowed \\for on siteon site useshall be subject to the following provisions: - a.
+(1).
+Lot size five acre minimum; - b.\\\\Compliance with all applicable development standards under this Title to include, but not be limited to: - (1)\\\\\Noise and outdoor lighting standards; - (22) Issuance of grading and encroachment permits where applicable; - $(\underline{33})$ County erosion, dust control, and air quality standards; and - (44) Equipment requirements under Paragraph 2. - 2.- b.Non-residential Zones.
+Where permittedallowed in the use matrices for the zones, any commercial or public off-road vehicle (OHV) recreation area shall require all vehicles using the site to be equipped, at a minimum, with the following: - a.(1).
 Spark arrestors of a type approved by the U.S. Forest Service; - b.(2).
 Noise suppression devices, such as mufflers or silencers, which limit exhaust noise emissions in compliance with threshold levels under Chapter 17.397 (Noise Standards).
-No exhaust system or noise suppression device shall be equipped with a cutout, bypass, or similar device, nor shall it be modified in such a manner to amplify or increase the noise emitted by the subject vehicle; and
+No exhaust system or noise suppression device shall be equipped with a cutout, bypass, or similar device, nor shall it be modified in such a manner to amplify or increase the noise emitted by the subject vehicle; and c.(3).

-(3).
 Licensing to the extent required by law.

 - G.4F.
 Parks, Day Use.
-Uses within this Subsection include neighborhood, community, and regional parks.
-The following standards shall apply: - 1. a.
+Uses within this Subsection include neighborhood, community, and regional parks and picnic areas.
+The following standards shall apply: - 1-a.
 Use and operation of park facilities shall be limited to daylight hours. - 2. b.
 Playground equipment shall be centrally located on the park site, or situated in a way that minimizes noise impacts on adjacent residential property owners. - 3.- e.
-Landscaping and parking shall comply with the standards set forth in Chapters 17.343 and 17.365, respectively. - $4{\underline{..}}$ d.
+Landscaping and parking shall comply with the standards set forth in Chapters 17.343 and 17.365, respectively. - $4{\underline{\cdot}}$ d.
 Signs shall be in compliance with Chapter 17.36. - 5.- e.
 Lighting shall be limited to security lighting only., in compliance with Paragraph 17.34.050.A.4 (Outdoor Lighting).
 Temporary lighting to extend daytime use of the park facilities shall be prohibited.